The MIDY Methods Healthy Eating Program

 Or more accurately, my clients individualize the MIDY Healthy Coaching program for themselves as they practice.

 I help clients build the habit of taking responsibility for themselves — their thoughts, their beliefs, their stories, their environments, and most importantly, their behaviors.
 (No more coach-blaming or “This diet/workout plan didn’t work for me!”)

 I ask clients to practice writing their Owner’s Manual, or “handling instructions for their bodies”.
 (No more “one-size-fits all” programs.)

 I ask them to observe themselves, test hypotheses gather data, and draw conclusions, just like scientists.
 (No more blindly “just following the rules”.)

 I teach them how to do this, and what to look for.
 (No more “I don’t know what happened.”)

-Through practicing skills and gathering data, the Eat Healthy Coaching curriculum empowers you to make informed decisions about your own nutritional needs, wants, and priorities.
+Through practicing skills and gathering data, the MIDY Healthy Coaching curriculum empowers you to make informed decisions about your own nutritional needs, wants, and priorities.

 I’ll provide expert guidance and support.

 I’ll help you work through blocks and setbacks.